PIX3LFLUX/HSmartKArt-EE/README.md

 ## Installation
-To install the MQTT Bridge on the Raspberry Pi an installation script is provided.
+To install the CAN-to-MQTT Bridge on the Raspberry Pi an installation script is provided.
 Also an installation script for hosting the Jupyter Noteboooks from a server is provided.
 The server may be used to develop Python applications for analyzing, visualizing and recording the CAN data received with the Paho MQTT Python library.